2bt/fakesid-old/app/src/main/assets/help.md

 Additionally, songs can be loaded, saved, deleted, and exported.

 *Track length* is the number of rows per track.
+All tracks of a song have the same length.
 As is common with most C64 trackers, time is split into slices of 1/50 of a second, called frames.
 *Tempo* is the number of frames spent per track row.
 *Swing* is the number additional frames for even-numbered track rows.